 The Cumberland County Historical Society includes an exhibit on the history of the Indian School and is a resource for documents and photos related to the school.
 The Historical Society also occasionally offers guided tours and lectures.
 A self-guided walking tour brochure may be purchased from History on High, the historical society's gift shop.

 Entering Carlisle Barracks

 Individuals wanting to enter Carlisle Barracks without a federal government-issued identification will be subject to a background check before being allowed to enter the installation.
 This step is being taken to ensure that Carlisle Barracks is in compliance with Homeland Security Presidential Directive 12, which requires installations to vet 100% of visitors and uncleared contractors prior to entering the installation.
 Those without a federal government-issued ID will be asked to enter at the Visitors Center (870 Jim Thorpe Road) where you'll undergo an immediate background check (about 10 minutes) and be issued a temporary pass to get onto the installation.
+In order to undergo a background check, visitors must present valid identification -- typically a driver’s license or state identification is sufficient.
+Once you have a pass, you can access the installation at any access control point during your visit.
+If you are arriving in a group, please contact the Visitor Center prior to arrival for instructions on pre-vetting (717-245-3712).
+Visitors under the age of 18 will not have a criminal history check and may enter the installation when escorted by a valid pass holder.
+Passes are valid only for the timeframe you were approved for, and all visitors 18 and older in the vehicle must have a valid pass.
+Visitors must have a valid reason to enter Carlisle Barracks.
 Visitors who are accompanied by a CAC or military ID holder will be allowed to enter without a background check.